-We contract with a third party for the manufacture of Apadaz used in our clinical trials and with a sole source supplier for the manufacture of bulk quantities of KP201 used in Apadaz and we expect to continue to do so.
-This reliance on third-party manufacturers increases the risk that we will not have sufficient quantities of KP201 or Apadaz or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We contract with a third party for the manufacture of our product candidates that utilize KP201 as the API used in our clinical trials and with a sole source supplier for the manufacture of bulk quantities of KP201 used in product candidates that utilize KP201 as the API and we expect to continue to do so.
+This reliance on third-party manufacturers increases the risk that we will not have sufficient quantities of KP201 or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not have any manufacturing facilities or personnel.
-We procure KP201 bulk drug substance from a sole source, third-party manufacturer and the Apadaz used in our clinical trials from another third party.
+We procure KP201 bulk drug substance from a sole source, third-party manufacturer and the product candidates that utilize KP201 as the API used in our clinical trials from another third party.
 We anticipate we will continue to do so for the foreseeable future.
 We also expect to continue to rely on third parties as we proceed with preclinical and clinical testing of our other product candidates, as well as for commercial manufacture if any of our product candidates receive marketing approval.
 This reliance on third parties increases the risk that we will not have sufficient quantities of KP201, other bulk drug substances or our product candidates, or such quantities at an acceptable cost or quality, which could delay, prevent or impair our ability to timely conduct our clinical trials or our other development or commercialization efforts.